inno-devops-labs/S24-core-course-labs/app_javascript/JAVASCRIPT.md

 - In JavaScript has no common coding-style standard like PEP8 in Python, but my own style is consistent accross the codebase;

 I also manually tested the application locally on my machine.

+## Unit Tests

+Application unit tests are located in `src` and names like `*.test.ts`.

+- I followed official Vitest guidelines on how to write the tests (de-facto in JS).
+- I used multiple small unit tests to test only specific functions to make sure they work as expected.